Think of a time when you weren’t finding time to write. How did that feel?

 It’s still hard to practice

-A Meeting With Your Writing is designed to support you in building this habit into your busy week.
+A Meeting With Your Writing, part of the Academic Writing Studio, is designed to support you in building this habit into your busy week.

 Imagine what it would feel like to write on Monday.
 To know, as you go through your week that you have already written this week and that you will write again next week.
 Imagine what it will feel like to know that you will have time next Monday to work through (in writing) those ideas that are troubling you, if you don’t find time before then.
 Imagine how you might feel at the end of term if you have been writing every week.
 Click on the image to learn more and join us.

 Is “number of hours” the right measure? on the importance of meaningfulness to how busy or tired you feel at the end of the week